ggcarrots/django-carrots/source/python_xmas_tree.rst

 lists in the everyday life.
 We can easily think of lists in Python as we think of any other list (a shopping list, a guest list, exam results etc.) written on a paper and numbered.

-Let's start with a blank page (activate interactive mode):
+Let's start with a blank page by starting a new python interpreter:

     >>> L = []
     >>> L